scipion-em/docs/docs/developer/tutorials/creating-streaming-protocol.rst

 protocol's temporary folder.
 Once the download of file is finished it is moved to the extra folder.

 Try to run it now and check that the files are being downloaded and end up in the extra folder.
 Check as well that the limit is taken into account.
-There isn0t any code registering the movies in Scipion
+There isn't any code registering the movies in Scipion

 The third step consists of closing the movie set that has been registered in Scipion.
 The implementation of this step is as follow: